Gardening In August

 The star plant for this month are crocosmias, of which Lucifer is a beautiful example.
 This is a very easy and reliable plant to grow – plant them in full sun, and watch them grow from strength to strength each year.
 They produce sprays of red flowers, that look beautiful in your garden, and also make a good cutflower.

 A shrub can provide you with year round colour, add height to a bed, and act as backdrop to flowering plants.
-The month, Choisya Ternate Sundance is the featured shrub, also known as the Mexican orange blossom.
+This month, Choisya Ternate Sundance is the featured shrub, also known as the Mexican orange blossom.
 This is an evergreen plant, noted for its glossy lime green leaves, and also comes out with a profusion of white flowers in early spring.
 It will grow to a width and height of about a meter.

 Fruit and Vegetables

 At this time of year, you will be planting crops that will be ready in spring.
 Plant out purple sprouting broccoli and cauliflower seedlings now, in beds or pots.